 a variety of ways, and a number of the machines may be carried by

-the young trapper with very little inconvenience.
-Our illustration
+the young trapper with very little inco

 shows the trap already set, only awaiting for a slight touch at